-Old leather smelled like smoke because it was tanned by burnt birch bark.
-The leather gives off notes of tar, tobacco, sensual notes, dry notes but notes of character.
-The fragrance of the leather olfactory family is frank and atypical.
-The leather accords are mainly divided into notes of animal leather, smoked leather, supple leather, rich and round leather, Middle Eastern leather and greedy leather, such as red leather.
-The best years of leathery perfumes are between 1920 and 1970, notably with the very famous perfume Cuir de Russie, created by Chanel in 1927 For many, this perfume recalls the smell of leather boots worn by soldiers.
-Russian.
+Historically, leather carried a smoky scent due to the tanning process involving burnt birch bark.
+Leather exudes notes of tar, tobacco, and sensuality, along with dry and distinctive tones.
+The leather olfactory family presents a candid and atypical fragrance.
+Leather accords can be categorized into animal leather, smoked leather, supple leather, rich and round leather, Middle Eastern leather, and indulgent leather such as red leather.
+The golden era of leathery perfumes ranges from 1920 to 1970, with Chanel's iconic Cuir de Russie in 1927 as a notable example.
+For many, this perfume evokes the scent of leather boots worn by Russian soldiers.

-Thanks to its many facets, leather is associated with all olfactory families.
-It is often discovered in woody, chypre and amber accords, but it sometimes surprises and is found in an aromatic fragrance, like Jules by Christian Dior.
-Here, the leather is positioned as a base note, accompanied by oak moss and tonka bean.
-Jules is perceived as a sassy fragrance with a full-bodied fragrance.
-Initially, and because of its particularly imposing, even animal scent, leather was mainly incorporated into perfumes for men.
-Today, women are proud to also have their perfume with leather notes.
-Among the greatest feminine perfumes, we note Cuir Béluga by Guerlain, Kelly Calèche by Hermès, or even Cuir de Lancôme by Lancôme.
-In these perfumes,we notice the association of leather with floral notes such as jasmine, lily of the valley, rose, narcissus or even ylang-ylang.
+With its numerous facets, leather can be combined with various olfactory families.
+It is frequently found in woody, chypre, and amber blends, but can also be a surprising element in an aromatic fragrance like Jules by Christian Dior.
+In this instance, leather serves as a base note, accompanied by oakmoss and tonka bean.
+Jules is perceived as a bold and full-bodied fragrance.
+Initially, due to its imposing and even animalistic scent, leather was primarily incorporated into men's perfumes.
+Today, women also enjoy fragrances with leather notes.
+Among the most renowned feminine perfumes featuring leather are Cuir Béluga by Guerlain, Kelly Calèche by Hermès, and Cuir de Lancôme by Lancôme.
+In these perfumes, leather is combined with floral notes such as jasmine, lily of the valley, rose, narcissus, or ylang-ylang.

-Initially, leather was obtained from the skin of an animal.
-Since the scented gloves of Catherine de Medici, leather has survived the ages with success.
-Essentially present in men's fragrances, leather has conquered the hearts of women.
-It combines judiciously with woody, amber, chypre, fruity, aromatic or floral notes.
-Today, leather notes are back, and with them, the noble materials of perfumery.
+Originally derived from animal skin, leather has withstood the test of time since the scented gloves of Catherine de Medici.
+Predominantly found in men's fragrances, leather has captivated women's hearts as well.
+It expertly blends with woody, amber, chypre, fruity, aromatic, or floral notes.
+Nowadays, leather notes are experiencing a resurgence, bringing with them the noble materials of perfumery.